naomizhang3/naomizhang3/README.md

 ## Hi there 👋 I'm Naomi Zhang

-I’m a Computer Science and Music major at Northeastern University, passionate about streamlined backend development and creative frontend design.
+I’m a Computer Science and Music major at Northeastern University, passionate about streamlined backend development, creative frontend design and creating tech tutorials.
 I also enjoy combining music and technology through game development and music-driven applications.

 -------------------------------------------------------------------------
 ## Technologies & Tools